dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-08-22-two-intervention-points-for-fastest-flow.md

 Thus, I'll need to reduce the transaction cost in order to enable smaller batches.

 So, there are two points of intervention in the system that lead to a faster (most probably the fastest) flow and __guarantee__ fast feedback and building the quality in:
-1. reducing transaction cost in order to enable batch size reduction, and
+1. reducing WIP limit in order to minimize queueing, and
-2. reducing WIP limit in order to minimize queueing
+2. reducing transaction cost in order to enable batch size reduction